stock2shop/website/content/help/solutions/invalid-product.md

 The product should now be in the queue to be created/updated, this will however be added to the bottom of the queue, wait until the queue has completed all items and you can then check if the product has been updated on the website.

-Note that if there were already updates in the queue for that product they may fail and you should skip those product updates until the new "Add" queue item is issued for the product.
+Note: If there were already updates in the queue for that product they may fail and you should skip those product updates until the new "Add" queue item is issued for the product.